la2050/archive/_projects/2015/fallen-fruit-from-rising-women-empowering-women-through-social-enterprise-and-food-justice.md

   offering economic opportunities for graduates.
 project_image: 'https://img.youtube.com/vi/Ht0-3dSjCew/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/Ht0-3dSjCew'
-'In one to three sentences, please describe your proposal.': >- Picking local fruit that would otherwise go to waste, Crossroads residents and Claremont college students produce jams from seasonal fruit and use the profits to fund our larger food justice program.
-We would like to expand our program by establishing a co-op model and developing our pilot Social Entrepreneurs Academy into two concrete program for Crossroads graduates.
-The programs will help the women build business and financial literacy while offering economic opportunities for graduates.
 Where will you be working?:
   - San Gabriel Valley
   - 'Claremont, CA and the immediate surrounding area'